SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 There are two deployment options described in this document:
 * The recommended option is to use the [Kubernetes Helm tool](https://github.com/helm/helm/blob/master/README.md), which can also manage your deployment's lifecycle, including upgrade and delete.
-* Another option is to generate a set of templates with customized values from the PubSub+ Helm chart and then use the Kubernetes native `kubectl` tool to deploy.
+* Another option is to generate a set of templates with customized values from the Solace Helm chart and then use the Kubernetes native `kubectl` tool to deploy.
 The deployment will use the authorizations of the requesting user.
 However, in this case, Helm will not be able to manage your Kubernetes rollouts lifecycle.

-It is also important to know that Helm is a templating tool that helps package Solace Software Event Broker deployment into charts.
+It is also important to know that Helm is a templating tool that helps package Solace Event Broker deployment into charts.
 It is most useful when first setting up broker nodes on the Kubernetes cluster.
 It can handle the install-update-delete lifecycle for the broker nodes deployed to the cluster.
-It can not be used to scale-up, scale down or apply custom configuration to an already deployed Solace Software Event Broker.
+It can not be used to scale-up, scale down or apply custom configuration to an already deployed Solace Event Broker.

 The next sections will provide details on the Solace Helm chart, dependencies and customization options, followed by [deployment prerequisites](#deployment-prerequisites) and the actual [deployment steps](#deployment-steps).

-## Solace Software Event Broker Deployment Considerations
+## Solace Event Broker Deployment Considerations

 The following diagram illustrates the template organization used for the Solace Deployment chart.
 Note that the minimum is shown in this diagram to give you some background regarding the relationships and major functions.
 ![alt text](/docs/images/template_relationship.png "`pubsubplus` chart template relationship")

-The StatefulSet template controls the pods of a Solace Software Event Broker deployment.
+The StatefulSet template controls the pods of a Solace Event Broker deployment.
 It also mounts the scripts from the ConfigMap and the files from the Secrets and maps the event broker data directories to a storage volume through a StorageClass, if configured.
 The Service template provides the event broker services at defined ports.
 The Service-Discovery template is only used internally, so pods in a Solace event broker redundancy group can communicate with each other in an HA setting.

-All the `pubsubplus` chart parameters are documented in the [Solace Software Event Broker Helm Chart](/pubsubplus/README.md#configuration) reference.
+All the `pubsubplus` chart parameters are documented in the [Solace Event Broker Helm Chart](/pubsubplus/README.md#configuration) reference.

 ### Deployment scaling

-Solace Software Event Broker can be scaled vertically by specifying either:
+Solace Event Broker can be scaled vertically by specifying either:
 * `solace.size` - simplified scaling along the maximum number of client connections; or
 * `solace.systemScaling` - enables defining all scaling parameters and pod resources